 STEAM curriculum expected for 2018-19 at Liberty

-LIBERTY — After hearing from the community and its students, Liberty School District officials are planning to integrate a curriculum that will fuse school subjects by next school year.
+After hearing from the community and its students, Liberty Local School District officials are planning to integrate a curriculum that will fuse school subjects by next school year.

 “We had families tell us to offer it, or they’re leaving,” said superintendent Joe Nohra.